ucsb-cs48-w19/4pm-spotify/README.md

 INSTALL SPOTIFY MODULE:

-To add the Spotify SDK to your project, cd into your project directory and run the following commands:
+To add the Spotify SDK from `https://github.com/lufinkey/react-native-spotify` to your project, cd into your project directory and run the following commands:

 `npm install --save rn-spotify-sdk`